pencleanenergy/MATCH-model/INSTALL.md

 environment or add packages to it if you select the option to install "just for me".

+# Install a code editor

+A code editor, also known as an integrated development environment (IDE) will be required to open and run the Jupyter Notebooks used in this model.

+We use Visual Studio Code (download: https://code.visualstudio.com/), because it allows you to open Jupyter notebooks, and it is free, but most IDEs will work.

+NOTE: If you only plan on running models and never modifying the source code, you can just use jupyter notebook instead of installing an IDE.
+If you installed the full Anaconda installation, Jupyter Notebook should come installed.
+If you are using miniconda, you will need to manually install jupyter notebook by opening Anaconda prompt and typing:

+    conda install -c conda-forge notebook

+To launch the jupyter notebook app in your browser, you would just open anaconda and type

+    conda install -c conda-forge notebook

 # Install and setup git software manager
 After installing Anaconda or Miniconda, open an Anaconda Command Prompt